 The Primrose Trail was actually my favourite hike near Seward, more than Exit Glacier.

-It was far less busy and I only met one other person on the whole 7 hours hiking it.
+It was far less busy and I only met one other person during the whole 7 hours of hiking it.

-The trail takes you through the forest for the first few hours that then breaks into mountain views at the top where there is a small lake, before descending at the end of the hike through the forest again for the last 1-2 hours.
+The trail takes you through the forest for the first few hours then breaks into mountain views at the top where there is a small lake, before descending at the end of the hike through the forest again for the last 1-2 hours.

 Caines Head State Recreation Area